idbrii/game-splashcar/readme.md

-# Worldkit
+# Splash Car

-A sandbox for making 3D games.
+A silly driving game about driving through puddles to splash people on a hot day.

 # Car